BND Hamburger Icon

 Take geographical location as an example of how to use demographic data.
 You could use your CRM software to promote a webinar but hold separate webinars for customers and prospects in different time zones.
 Likewise, you could use your CRM to detect higher-than-average engagement with your website or email campaigns to determine which customers and prospects may be closer to a purchase.

-Modern CRM software also gives you insight on which demographics are the most responsive to your marketing campaigns.
+Modern CRM software also gives you insight into which demographics are the most responsive to your marketing campaigns.
 With that information, you could focus more of your time and effort on these groups to increase sales.

 TipTip